skarmux/nix-config/home/deck/STEAMDECK.md

 sops-nix cannot unlock the Yubikey (PIN entry) on start the pinentry dialogue won't open on home-manage switch.
 A workaround is to unlock the Yubikey with sops path/to/secrets.yaml first and call home-manager switch afterwards.

+Steam input cannot pass the SUPER key for key combinations.
+Therefore hyprland needs to use `Alt_L` or any other key other than `SUPER/WIN` as mod key.